-I am defending my position as councillor for Iffley Fields & St. Mary's division.
+I am campaigning for re-election as councillor for Iffley Fields & St. Mary's division.
 I want to continue the work in fighting against the horrendous unnecessary cuts in public services, and making the council services more accessible and responsive to people’s needs.

-I have enjoyed working for ALL residents through the County Council division and in the past on the City Council having been your Councillor in Iffley Fields for over 11 years and also St Mary's for the past 4 years.
+I have enjoyed working for ALL residents through the County Council division and in the past on the City Council having been your Councillor in Iffley Fields for over 11 years and also St Mary's for the 4 years, 2013-17.

 I want to continue to put forward a positive Green agenda which will benefit residents and tenants alike and will challenge all the viscous cuts the Conservative run Council propose.

 I work hard all year round and with the other Green Councillors, we make sure that issues you want to be addressed and problems that need to be solved are put forcefully on your behalf.
 We can only do this if we have the support of community groups and residents and I have been able to work with a wide variety of groups across all the division to help improve our areas.
 Some of the most recent campaigns have been: to get a Controlled Parking Zone in Iffley Fields area, to provide alternative budget details to keep all the County Children's Centres open and to survey everyone in Donnington and Boundary Brook areas about how we can best develop use of the playing field behind Freelands Road.